flycheck/flycheck/doc/contributor/maintaining.rst

    purpose of the branch to other developers and maintainers.  ``fix-bug-42`` is not a great name, but ``42-fix-void-function-error-in-error-list`` is.

-   If your branch addresses a specific Github issue please name your branch :samp:`{issue}-{description}`, where ``issue`` is the number of the Github issue *without* any prefix and ``description`` is the description of the branch.
-This convention helps us to link branches to issues and has the added bonus of automatically moving issues into "In progress" on our `Waffle board`_.

 We do not enforce these rules to give you the freedom to ignore them when need be, like in the case of a very urgent but non-trivial bug fix.
 But please do try to follow these rules most of the time as they help us to maintain a high